 Key takeaways

-- Research demonstrator from Microsoft — explicitly not production-ready, no safety systems built in yet
+- Research demonstrator from Microsoft — explicitly not production-ready, no safety systems built in yet, and still no tagged releases as of June 2026

 - Modular bundle architecture lets you compose tools, agents, behaviors, and providers like LEGO bricks